michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 window is the best predictor based on quality score.
 This is consistent with the results seen in Schloss *et. al*, the 10th percentile for minimum quality score over the length of the read also appears play a role in classification.
-Regarding homopolymer length the most important overall features appear to be homopolymers of G and C bases.
+Regarding homopolymer length the most important overall features associated with error appear to be homopolymers of G and C bases.

 ## Random Forest Classifier

 Random forest classifiers are one best performing algorithms in the field of machine learning.
-A random forest contains many individual decision trees each trained with a subset of features.
-The predicted output is the mode average of all the forest classifiers.
+A random forest contains many individual decision trees each trained with a subset of the data and features.
+The predicted output is the modal average of all the forest classifiers.

 <%= highlight %>
 require('randomForest')